-- With Union United, we are fighting for a strong community benefit agreement that includes a crucial workforce development component.
-We hope by the end of 2019, the Union Square community will ratify this agreement so residents will be better prepared for the jobs and industries coming to Somerville.
+- With Union United, we fought for a strong community benefit agreement that includes a crucial workforce development component.
+After years of negotiations, in September 2019, the Union Square community overwhelmingly ratified this agreement so residents will be better prepared for the jobs and industries coming to Somerville.

 Here are just a few examples of past community organizing campaigns: